auroratechnologies/vangoh/README.md

     keyMap: userMap,
   }

-  // Creating out new VanGoH instance vg := vangoh.New()
+  // Creating our new VanGoH instance vg := vangoh.New()
   // Setting the hashing algorithm to SHA-1 vg.SetAlgorithm(crypto.SHA1.New)
-  // Linking the "AWS" organization tag to the example SecretKeyProvider vg.AddProvider("AWS", userProvider)
+  // Linking the "AWS" organization tag to the example SecretKeyProvider _ = vg.AddProvider("AWS", userProvider)
   // Adding the custom headers (as a regex) that we want to include in our signature computation vg.IncludeHeader("^x-aws-.*")